ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

 ## Virtual Routing and Forwarding
 {: #vcsiks-arch-overview-infrastructure-vrf}

 {{site.data.keyword.cloud}} accounts can be configured as a Virtual Routing and Forwarding (VRF) account.
 VRF accounts enable automatic global routing between subnet IP blocks.
-All accounts with Direct-Link connections must be converted to, or created as, a VRF account.
+All accounts with Direct Link connections must be converted to, or created as, a VRF account.

 ## Direct Link
 {: #vcsiks-arch-overview-infrastructure-direct-link}

-{{site.data.keyword.cloud_notm}} Direct Link Connect offers private access to your {{site.data.keyword.cloud_notm}}
-infrastructure and to any other clouds linked to your Network Service Provider, through your local {{site.data.keyword.CloudDataCent_notm}}.
+{{site.data.keyword.cloud_notm}} Direct Link Connect offers private access to your {{site.data.keyword.cloud_notm}} infrastructure and to any other clouds linked to your Network Service Provider, through your local {{site.data.keyword.CloudDataCent_notm}}.
 This option is perfect for creating multi-cloud connectivity in a single environment.

 We connect customers to the {{site.data.keyword.cloud_notm}} Private network, by using a shared bandwidth topology.
-As with all Direct-Link products, you can add global routing, which enables private network traffic to all {{site.data.keyword.cloud_notm}}
+As with all Direct Link products, you can add global routing, which enables private network traffic to all {{site.data.keyword.cloud_notm}} locations.
-locations.

 ## Virtual private networks
 {: #vcsiks-arch-overview-infrastructure-virt-private-network}